 - The weather – Having spent the bulk of the last year in warm temperatures we got a real shock to the system when we headed to the very north of Vietnam to Sa Pả for a few days, the barometer even dropped into single digits!!
 We should have a few more months of warmth before we head toward Canada and the US for their Autumn/Fall and Winter.
 Will we be ready for that kind of cold though??

 - Seeing family – During our first year we have been lucky to have seen quite a bit of family, either those that were living in SE Asia or meeting up with others that were visiting on holiday.
 We have loved being able to share some of our experiences with them and getting a few Kiwi treats from home is always an added bonus.
-At this stage our second year of travelling is looking like we’ll see a couple of different groups of friends on each side of America, some more in the UK and a cousin of Paula’s has recently moved from Christchurch to Belfast.
+At this stage our second year of travelling is looking like we’ll see a couple of different groups of friends on each side of America, some more in the UK and a cousin of Paula’s has recently moved from Christchurch to Ireland.
 And who knows what other catch ups might occur over the coming twelve months as well…

 Now onto the worst, and it goes without saying that missing family and friends is difficult and we wished everyone could come with us, but here are a few of the other things that have been hard to get used to.